Internet2/comanage-registry-docker/docs/shibboleth-sp-postgres-compose.md

 first platform administrator will use you can click on "Login" and be redirected to the IdP for authentication.

+Production deployments need to send email, usually using an authenticated account on a SMTP server.
+You may configure the details for your SMTP server by editing the file `email.php` that the entrypoint script automatically creates in `/docker/srv/comanage-registry/local/Config`.

 To stop the services run

 ```